qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 consisting of multiple circuits which are tagged with common metadata, and curve analysis sorts the experiment results based on the circuit metadata.

-This is an example of showing the abstract data flow of a typical curve analysis experiment:
+This is an example showing the abstract data flow of a typical curve analysis experiment:

 .. figure:: images/curve_analysis_structure.png
     :width: 600